breatheco-de/knowledge-base/content/local-web-development.md

 ---

-At 4Geeks, you will be working on many coding projects simultaneously; if you don't organize yourself, it can quickly become a mess. **Don't be the person who has to wait until you lose the project code to learn your lesson.** A well-structured workflow and setup will help you:
+As a developer, you will work on many coding projects simultaneously; it can quickly become a mess if you don't organize yourself. **Don't be the person who has to wait until you lose the project code to learn your lesson.** A well-structured workflow and setup will help you:

 - Never lose your project code (it happens a lot).
 - Reduce the time spent on setup and configuration.